 The Roberta Williams Speech and Language Therapy Centre was officially opened in January 2016, replacing the Compass Centre as the in-house Speech and Language Therapy clinic at City, University of London.

-The Centre contains state of the art equipment and facilities and continues to build on the skills and experience of the staff in the Language and Communication Science Division within the School of Health Sciences.
+The Centre contains state of the art equipment and facilities and continues to build on the skills and experience of the staff in the Department of Language and Communication Science within the School of Health & Psychological Sciences.

 City, University of London have been running Speech and Language Therapy clinics for over 30 years and were the first University in the UK with in-house Speech and Language Therapy clinical facilities.